cyclr/docs/pages/v2/08-custom-connectors/04-create-a-connector/09-last-successful-run-date.md

 ### Test steps

 If you select **Test Step**, the step uses the **Last Successful Run Date** value set on the Step, but doesn't update the value afterwards.
-If you've never run the step before, and haven't given a value, the default date is `1970-01-01T00:00:00`.
+If you've never run the step before, and haven't given a value, the default date is `1970-01-01T00:00:00Z`.

 `1970-01-01T00:00:00Z` (the UNIX Epoch), in Cyclr, indicates that no date/time value is set on a step.

-### Run steps
+### Run a cycle

 When you run a cycle, Cyclr uses the **Last Successful Run Date** value set on the step.
 If the value is `1970-01-01T00:00:00Z`, however, Cyclr updates the **Last Successful Run Date** value to the current date/time.
 This behavior prevents the step from trying to retrieve all existing data on the first run of a cycle.

-> **Note**: If you do need to retrieve historical date on the first run of a step, you can use script on the step to have the first run start from a date in the past.
+> **Note**: If you do need to retrieve historical data on the first run of a step, you can use script on the step to have the first run start from a date in the past.

 ## Access Last Successful Run Date in script